 Jones et al. (2004) are comprehensive in their citation of authors in their article.
 They also discuss the necessity of ensuring that every citation is unequivocally linked back to the original owners of said ideas.
 Furthermore, they go on to discuss the perils of plagiarism, and the apprehension it can invoke in authors.
 Interestingly, Jones et al. explore several case studies on the idiosyncrasies of differing referencing systems.

 It is clear from the above example that the origin of the content under discussion is both from Jones et al., and features in their 2009 publication.

-Always restate the author(s) name(s) and dates of publications when:
+Always restate the authors’ names and dates of publication when: